ENVIRONMENT & ENTERPRISE STRATEGIES

 MADELYN YUCHT

-Ms. Yucht is President of Co-Operations, Inc. where she consults to Fortune 500 companies, public agencies, and non-profits who want to establish alliances and joint ventures, and gain maximum advantage from existing partnerships.
+Ms. Yucht consults to Fortune 500 companies, public agencies, and non-profits who want to establish alliances and joint ventures, and gain maximum advantage from existing partnerships.
 Representative clients include Xerox, AETNA, General Foods, General Electric and Honeywell.
+She served as Vice President of Linkage, Inc for twelve years.
+Ms. Yucht also owned and was CEO of Careworks, Inc., a placement firm for health and child care workers, and founded Hartwood Systems, Inc., which specialized in increasing competitiveness through automation.

 Ms. Yucht collaborated with Rosebeth Moss Kanter at the Harvard Business School on examining the impacts of globalization on American businesses and international alliances.
 Ms. Yucht received her Master’s degree from Harvard, where she concentrated on new initiatives and organizational change.
 She also holds a B.S. in international politics.
 A background in legislative affairs and state government complements her corporate and international expertise.